wp-plugins/secsign/readme.txt

 == Changelog ==

+= 1.4.1 =
+* Bug fixed when SecSign ID is checked whether it is null or not.
+The login form should not be submitted if the user hasn't entered a SecSign ID.

 = 1.4 =
 * When login is started buttons are disabled and the login form is submitted programmatically to prevent multiple submits (in safari and Chrome).
 * When checking the authentication session the buttons are disabled to prevent multiple submits.